 Embracing Logic: Tips to Organize Your Website’s Navigation

 Navigation refers to more than the layout of the menu bar.
-This term refers to the entire digital arrangement of information on a website, from text and anchor links to the sitemap and navigation bar (or dropdown menu).
-Building an effortlessly browsable dental or medical website requires more consideration than many people realize.
-And taking a haphazard—or illogical—approach can have significant consequences, for you and your site visitors.
+This term refers to the entire digital arrangement of information on a website—from text and anchor links to the sitemap and navigation bar (or dropdown menu).
+Building a dental or medical website that allows for effortless browsing requires more consideration than many people realize, though.
+And taking a haphazard approach can significantly hinder the growth of your website and its long-term success.

 How to Organize Your Navigation

-Remember: “The needs of the many outweigh the needs of the few,” as Federation Ambassador Spock would say, and most individuals prefer a hierarchical structure when it comes to page navigation.
-What that means is that all your content can be traced back to one primary page—your homepage.
+When it comes to creating a logical organization for your website, most individuals prefer a hierarchical structure for page navigation.
+What that means is all your content can be traced back to one primary page—your homepage.
 Your homepage should be designed to draw visitors in since it serves as the cornerstone of your architecture.
-In other words, give ‘er all you’ve got, Captain.

 The homepage is the beginning, and with this first link, the chain is forged.
 From this point on, hierarchical structures come in two main types: flat and deep.
 Deep site hierarchy looks like a pyramid, or perhaps a Russian doll, with several layers of pages nested under other pages.
 The less complex and more inviting option is known as flat, or broad, site hierarchy.
 In this structure, you find significantly fewer “sublevels.”
 Visitors can choose between a greater number of main categories with fewer nested, or “child,” pages.
 Here is a visual comparison of the two structures: